revbayes/revbayes.github.io/tutorials/cont_traits/modules/state_dependent_OU_parameter_estimation.md

 {% subsubsection Specify Monitors %}

 For our MCMC analysis, we need to set up a vector of *monitors* to record the states of our Markov chain.
-The monitor functions are all called `mn*`, where `*` is the wildcard representing the monitor type.
 First, we will initialize the model monitor using the `mnModel` function.
 This creates a new monitor variable that will output the states for all model parameters when passed into a MCMC function.
 ```